 2. Shop your own home for living room ideas on a budget

 Before you go blowing your tiny budget on new pieces, look around your house and see if you can borrow anything from other rooms.
 You may find that a piece of furniture lingering in your bedroom would work so much better in your living room or take a look in your loft or garage to see if any neglected pieces could be put to use again.

 Top tip: If you come across a great find but it doesn’t quite match your existing living room, painting furniture will bring it in line with your scheme.

 3. Update your walls with artwork

-Fabric wall hangings are a quick and cheap way of brightening up your standard-issue blank wall and of add an on trend bohemian flare.
+Want an alternative to displaying photos and pictures?
+Fabric wall hangings are a quick and cheap way of brightening up your standard-issue blank wall and of add an on-trend bohemian flare.
 In the case of wall hangings, you might not even need to buy anything new if you have an attractive bed cover lingering in a drawer somewhere.

 Plants are an easy win to add to your design arsenal.
-They add colour, shape and (literally) life, to a space.
-There are some great places you can pick up inexpensive, high-quality foliage; Ikea, Homebase, and Waitrose all have a great selection and are small budget friendly.
-Larger plants can however still be expensive so to create the illusion of your room being filled lots of greenery, arrange groups of small plants at different heights.
+They add color, shape and (literally) life to a space.
+There are some great places you can pick up inexpensive, high-quality foliage: Ikea (opens in new tab) have a great selection and are small budget-friendly.
+Larger house plants can however still be expensive so to create the illusion of your room being filled with lots of greenery, arrange groups of small plants at different heights.

 5. Believe in the power of paint

-One of the easiest and cheapest things you can do to switch up a space is don your DIY dungarees and get painting.
-There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of colour.
-Need inspiration?
-Don't miss our paint ideas for living rooms.
+One of the easiest living room ideas on a budget is to don your DIY dungarees and get painting.
+There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of color.

 6. Put up (then take down) removable wallpaper